Instructions on how to submit Lab 3: Please download all the required files from the lab3-timing github repo and lab3-ssh github repo.

 Your job is to recover the string secret exactly.

-NOTE: Your attack does not need to succeed with probability 1.
-It is good enough if your attack works with probability 10% or so – as long as you can convince the grader to accept your solution.
+NOTE: Your attack does not need to succeed with probability 1, you just need to convince the grader to accept your solution.
+To test your attack, please use the Lab 3: 3A Testing.

 Part (b): Tampering with packets